Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

-The formula~\eqref{eq:instantBayesFilterStep} allows us to compute our posterior distribution for the hidden state $x_t$ through the following two steps: \begin{enumerate} \item \newterm{Prediction step:} We use the posterior from our previous guess for the hidden state $x_{t-1}$ and apply the transition kernel $f_t$ in order to predict the next hidden state $x_t$. \item \newterm{Update step:} We use the observation $y_t$ and the deterministic state $g_t$ to update our guess for the hidden state $x_t$ by conditioning on the observation at time $t$ being $y_t$. \end{enumerate} This is the known procedure for the classical Bayes filter~\cite[Theorem~4.1]{Sarkka}, but now generalized to the categorical setting.
+The formula~\eqref{eq:instantBayesFilterStep} allows us to compute our posterior distribution for the hidden state $x_t$ through the following two steps: \begin{enumerate} \item \newterm{Prediction step:} We use the posterior from our previous guess for the hidden state $x_{t-1}$ and apply the transition kernel $f_t$ in order to predict the next hidden state $x_t$. \item \newterm{Update step:} We use the observation $y_t$ and our knowledge of the observation kernel $g_t$ to update our guess for the hidden state $x_t$ by conditioning on the observation at time $t$ being $y_t$. \end{enumerate} This is the known procedure for the classical Bayes filter~\cite[Theorem~4.1]{Sarkka}, but now generalized to the categorical setting.